 So, already sitting on a pretty full nest of impressive–though perhaps exaggerated–VIPs for a small village girl, imagine my surprise when this happened.
 A few weeks back, my inbox began to flood with feed from my professional and personal networks about a new book called Salt Sugar Fat: How the Food Giants Hooked Us.
 Everywhere I turned, I was seeing or hearing about this new expose of the food industry.
 My first reaction was to file this for later.
 But, then something caught my eye– in the tiny print of the text that appeared on my screen.
 The author was Pulitzer Prize-winning investigative journalist Michael Moss.
 It took one quick message to my college and journalist friend Ellen to confirm my suspicion.
 This was not just any old Mike, Mark or Tom–but another very real connection.

-Michael Moss is an ex-boyfriend of Ellen.
-I knew Michael through her.
-Many years ago, when they were together, Michael was assigned to cover the New York State Legislature in Albany where he knew no one–except Pete and I–and baby Morgan.
+Ellen once dated Michael and I knew him through her.
+Many years ago, when they were together, Michael was assigned to cover the New York State Legislature in Albany where he knew no one–except Pete and me–and baby Morgan.
 So Michael hung out–and ate–with us.
 At that time he was finishing his first book, Palace Coup: The Inside Story of Harry and Leona Helmsley of which I have an autographed copy–made out to the three of us.
 Though we lost touch a long time ago, I was aware that he was a well-regarded journalist.
 He had won the Pulitzer in 2009 for his investigation of an E-coli outbreak.
 So, I was not at all shocked to see that he had written another book.
 Instead, I found it remarkable that someone I knew was bringing big attention to a matter so near and dear to my own work.
 The news about the book now seemed more close than far.
 Eager to get my hands on an excerpt the day it ran in the New York Times, I grabbed the magazine section from my brother-in-law before he even finished his beloved puzzle page.

 So, here I am again, giddy that I actually know someone else who is poised to affect the societal metabolism.
 I am not sure how heavy his final indictment was–but he has certainly added to the conversation.
-To highlight what this is all about, I leave you with this little expose from nutritionist Rob Leighton about Krave Nation, Kellogg’s relatively new cereal.
+(Updated 2020: To highlight what this was all about, I had initially made mention here of Kellogg’s Krave Chocolate Cereal which was relatively new at the time.
+While I have ignored the cereal aisle beat since then, today I am shocked to learn that General Mill’s and Hershey are now sleeping together and begat Jolly Rancher Cereal which hit the shelves just in late December 2019.
+You have got to be kidding me.)
 Stuff like this makes me want to scream one really huge Fay Wray scream.
 Believe me–I have it in me–even if it is just by marriage.

-Please continue to join me in the collective noise making about food justice and reclaiming a path toward real food and societal health.
+Please continue to join me in the collective noise-making about food justice and reclaiming a path toward real food and societal health.
+Take a peek at this fun video, Unjunk Yourself from the Turn the Tide Foundation.
+Watch the film, Hungry for Change.
 Drop me a line, say hi, and share your thoughts.
 When you are famous I will be so glad to say I know you too–though I am thrilled to know you anyway, right now.

-Speaking of which, I am always thrilled that Joanna Hess is my dear friend–absolutely and positively.
-Joanna is a teacher, artist and visionary who has managed to bring additional beauty to the already stunning Hudson Valley region in New York.
-Joanna is the recipient of a donor kidney which provided her with a rebirth to a healthy life.
+Speaking of which, I am thrilled that Joanna Hess is my dear friend.
+Joanna is a teacher, artist, and visionary who has managed to bring additional beauty to the already stunning Hudson Valley region in New York.
+Joanna is the recipient of a donor kidney which provided rebirth to a healthy life.
 April, the month of rebirth and resurrection is also National Donate Life Month.
-Please read her //e.issuu.com/embed.js“>article (p.14) on the importance of organ donation and encourage yourself and your friends to become donors.
+Please inform yourself on the importance of organ donation and encourage yourself and your friends to become donors.

 In health, Elyn